rails/rails/guides/source/caching_with_rails.md

 Solid Cache tracks cache writes by incrementing a counter with each write.
 When the counter reaches 50% of the `expiry_batch_size` from the [Cache configuration](https://github.com/rails/solid_cache#cache-configuration), a background task is triggered to handle cache expiry.
 This approach ensures cache records expire faster than they are written when the cache needs to shrink.

 The background task only runs when there are writes, so the process stays idle when the cache is not being updated.
-If you prefer to run the expiry process in a background job instead of a thread, set `expiry_method` from the[Cache configuration](https://github.com/rails/solid_cache#cache-configuration) to `:job`, which will enqueue a `SolidCache::ExpiryJob`.
+If you prefer to run the expiry process in a background job instead of a thread, set `expiry_method` from the[Cache configuration](https://github.com/rails/solid_cache#cache-configuration) to `:job`.

 ### Sharding the Cache